 How can a hospital protect itself against a shortage of qualified laboratory staff?

-The easy answer is that you should make sure that you pay competitive wages and benefits to increase retention of current employees and to recruit new staff.
+The easy answer is that you should make sure that you pay competitive wages and benefits to increase retention of current employees and to entice/recruit new staff.

-You should, also consider hosting medical technology students in training.
-An essential part of a medical technology program is real world experience in a hospital lab as part of a supervised practicum.
+You should, also consider hosting medical technology students-in-training.
+An essential part of a medical technology program is real world experience in a hospital laboratory as part of a supervised practicum.
 These programs last for a number of months and are a great way to connect with students who are about to graduate and look for work.
-The immediate disadvantage is that it takes a little more time for your lab staff to supervise the students but the advantages far outweigh the disadvantages.
-The students learn about you and you learn about the students and there is nothing like teaching students to keep your staff sharp on up to date.
+The time it takes to supervise students far outweighs the disadvantages.
+The students learn about you and you learn about the students making recruitment a more fluid process.
+Besides, there is nothing like teaching students to keep your staff sharp and up-to-date.

 With the shortage of laboratory professionals, I have heard that some institutions hire biology/chemistry graduates and train them on-the-job.
 Could this work for our institution?